 The Weasley Factor

-Though medical geneticists are generally uninterested in what children look like, they have worked out one gene code for appearance: the MC1R gene produces red hair and pale skin that's likely to burn because it doesn't have photo-protective melanin.
-Due to the rarity of this gene, some experts predict that natural red-heads will be no more within 50 years.
-Natural blondes could also be on the wane in the UK where only three per cent of the population are naturally blonde.
+Though medical geneticists are generally uninterested in what children look like, they have worked out one gene code for appearance: the MC1R gene produces red hair and pale skin that’s likely to burn because it doesn’t have photo-protective melanin.
+Due to the rarity of this gene, some experts predict that natural red-heads will be no more red heads as early as 2060.
+Natural blondes could also be on the wane in the UK where only two per cent of the population are naturally blonde.

 The language of the genes